JimBobSquarePants/ImageProcessor/README.md

 For full documentation please see [http://imageprocessor.org/](http://imageprocessor.org/)

 ## Roadmap
-Focus for the ImageProcessor libraries has switched to desktop only due to the [lack of support for System.Drawing on Windows Services and ASP.NET](https://docs.microsoft.com/en-us/dotnet/api/system.drawing?view=netframework-4.8#remarks).
+<strike>Focus for the ImageProcessor libraries has switched to desktop only due to the [lack of support for System.Drawing on Windows Services and ASP.NET](https://docs.microsoft.com/en-us/dotnet/api/system.drawing?view=netframework-4.8#remarks).
 As such, the `ImageProcessor.Web`and accompanying libraries will not be further developed.
-For an alternative please use [`ImageSharp.Web`](https://github.com/SixLabors/ImageSharp.Web).
+For an alternative please use [`ImageSharp.Web`](https://github.com/SixLabors/ImageSharp.Web).</strike>
+ImageProcessor has been retired.
+For modern platforms use [`ImageSharp`](https://github.com/SixLabors/ImageSharp)

 ### Latest Releases
 | Library                                       | Version                                                                                                                                                       |